alexjch/telemetrics-client/README.md

 * record_window_length: This is the time, in minutes (0-59), that establishes the window length for the record_burst_limit.
 EX: if record_burst_window=1000 and record_window_length=15, then no more than 1000 records can be passed within any given fifteen minute window.
+Notice that setting value to 0 will have the same result as disabling record_burst_limit.
 * byte_burst_limit: This is the maximum amount of bytes that can be passed by the daemon within the byte_window_length of time.
 If set to -1, the rate-limiting for byte bursts is disabled.
 * byte_window_length: This is the time, in minutes (0-59), that establishes the window length for the byte_burst_limit.
+Notice that setting this value to 0 will have the same effect as disabling byte_burst_limit.
 * rate_limit_strategy: This is the strategy chosen once the rate-limiting threshold has been reached.
 Currently the options are 'drop' or 'spool', with spool being the default.
 If spool is chosen, records will be spooled and sent